-We’re upgrading Yan Yean Road between Diamond Creek Road and Kurrak Road to make journeys in Melbourne's north quicker, easier and safer.
+We’re upgrading Yan Yean Road between Diamond Creek and Bridge Inn roads to make journeys in Melbourne’s north quicker, easier and safer

 We’re upgrading Yan Yean Road between Kurrak Road and Bridge Inn Road in Yarrambat and Doreen.
-This project aims to improve safety and traffic flow in the area and will complete the Yan Yean Road corridor with two lanes in each direction between Diamond Creek and Doreen.
+This project aims to improve safety and traffic flow in the area and will complete the Yan Yean Road corridor with two lanes in each direction between Plenty and Doreen.